Tapping for Pain Relief: Can EFT Tapping Help Reduce Emotional and Physical Pain?

 - reduce the emotional component of physical pain, in order to alleviate physical pain.

 The experiences and stories I’ll be sharing with you here today are for people who want to learn more about tapping for pain relief.
 If this is you, you’re in the right place!

 WHAT IS TAPPING?

-Not only does this make it difficult for us to think clearly in stressful conditions like tests and exams, but it also prevents the body from moving into a relaxed state.
+Tapping helps us calm the stress response in our brain by calming the amygdala, which keeps us stuck in fight-or-flight mode.
+Not only does being stuck in fight-or-flight mode make it difficult for us to think clearly in stressful conditions like tests and exams, but it also prevents the body from moving into a relaxed state.
 The muscular tension that results from being in a chronic, or acute, state of stress increases aches and pains.

 HOW CAN TAPPING HELP WITH PAIN?

 For years, many doctors were trained to believe that medicating the body was the only solution for pain relief.
 Have a headache?
 Take a pain-killer.
 Can’t bend over to tie your shoelace from lower back pain?
 Take a pain-killer.
 But what I’ve discovered from my work is that there is another (often complementary) way to reduce pain in the body.
 Experiencing acute pain or chronic pain is commonly a source of stress.

 Pain makes it hard for us to function, let alone communicate and go about our daily jobs and errands as we had hoped or planned.
 The more I worked as a Youth Mentor for Stress Relief, the more I noticed a pattern: a lot of the students I mentored, and their parents, were in physical pain when we started our session.
 So I started to ask the them if they wanted to try a technique called tapping, to see if it could help.
 EFT tapping is a self-soothing tool that can help us reduce stress-related pain, by reducing the emotional component of the pain.